 This unit focuses on how to use the techniques and recipes you’ve learned in this course to create small bites and tasting menus.
 We’ll share tips for creating plant-based canapés, shooters, skewers and spoons.
 You’ll also learn how to properly plate, garnish and present dishes for maximum effect.

-Unit 18: Final Assessment
+Unit 18: Course Assessment & Resource Library

 This is where it all comes together.
 In this unit, you will be given your final assessment on the material that is covered in the preceding units.